-$N^{\underline{o}}$ 7.
+N° 7.
 Month of July

-Johannes Bridegroom: Widower and sharecropper in Holmen

-Johansson 2 har 3 underage children. child to which he gives 115 and Riskdaler on September 29, 1823 without deduction for their education.
+Johannes Bridegroom: Widower and sharecropper in Holmen Johansson 2 [who] has 3 minor children to whom he pays 115 and Riskdaler on September 29, 1823 without deduction for their education.

 Stina Certificate is held by the pastor.
 Their guardian